Earlier Francis Marion Symposium 2008-2012

 Francis Marion / Swamp Fox Symposium, 2010

 2010 Participants from: DC, MA, MD.
-NC, PA, VA, WI & all over SC:
+NC, PA, VA, WI and all over SC:

 Alcolu, Blair, Columbia, Elloree, Florence, Gable, Hartsville, Kingstree, Laurens, Lexington, Lugoff, Manning, McClellanville, Moncks Corner, Moore, Patrick, Pineville, Rock Hill, St Matthews, Summerton, Sumter, Turbeville